shutsugan/react-swp/README.md

-# react-swiper
+# react-swp

-react-swiper is a lightweight swiper component for React with zero dependencies. the component works seamlessly on desktop and mobile apps with touch and swiping.
+react-swp is a lightweight swiper component for React with zero dependencies. the component works seamlessly on desktop and mobile apps with touch and swiping.